blackducksoftware/synopsys-detect/README.md

 ## Overview

-Synopsys Detect consolidates the functionality of Black Duck™ , Black Duck Binary Analysis™ (formerly known as Protecode SC) and Coverity™ on Polaris™ into a single solution.
-Synopsys Detect is designed to integrate natively into the build/CI environment and support all Coverity languages for Static Analysis.
-For Black Duck & Black Duck Binary Analysis, it makes it easier to set up and scan code bases using a variety of languages and package managers to identify open source risk.
+Synopsys Detect is Black Duck's intelligent scan client that scans code bases in your projects and folders to perform compositional analysis.
+Synopsys Detect sends scan results to Black Duck, which generates risk analysis when identifying open source components, licenses, and security vulnerabilities.

 ## Build